ThinkUpLLC/ThinkUp/docs/source/install/backup.rst

 **Large Databases: Command Line Backup**

 If your ThinkUp installation has more than 2 very active social media accounts set up, chances are your database tables are large.
-(We consider a ThinkUp database with any table over 1 million rows large.)
+(We consider a ThinkUp database with any table over half a million rows large.)

 Depending on your server speed and utilization, it can take a very long time for database structure updates to complete on very large installations; so the web-based backup tool can time out.
 To be on the safe side,